gkwa/manyeast/prompt-golang-json-shape-may-change/cuelang-desc.md

 Whereas in most languages types and values are strictly distinct, CUE orders them in a single hierarchy (a lattice, to be precise).
 This is a very powerful concept that allows CUE to do many fancy things.
 It also simplifies matters.
 For instance, there is no need for generics, and enums, sum types and null coalescing are all the same thing.

 Applications
-CUE’s design ensures that combining CUE values in any order always gives the same result (it is associative, commutative and idempotent).
+CUE's design ensures that combining CUE values in any order always gives the same result (it is associative, commutative and idempotent).
 This makes CUE particularly well-suited for cases where CUE constraints are combined from different sources:

 Data validation: different departments or groups can each define their own constraints to apply to the same set of data.